jhuckaby/Cronicle/README.md

 When editing an existing event that has Run All (Catch-Up) mode enabled, the **Event Time Machine** will appear.
 This is a way to reset the internal "clock" for an event, allowing you to re-run past jobs, or skip over a queue of stuck jobs.

 For each event in the schedule, Cronicle keeps an internal clock called a "cursor".
 If you imagine time running along a straight line, the event cursors are points along that line.
-When the master server ticks a new minute, it shifts all the event cursors forward up to the current minute, running any scheduled events along the way.
+When the primary server ticks a new minute, it shifts all the event cursors forward up to the current minute, running any scheduled events along the way.

 So for example, if you needed to re-run a daily 4 AM report event, you can just edit the cursor clock and set it back to 3:59 AM.
 The cursor will catch up to the current time as quickly as it can, stopping only to run any scheduled events along the way.
 You can also use this feature to "jump" over a queue, if jobs have stacked up for an event.
 Just set the cursor clock to the current time, and the scheduler will resume jobs from that point onward.